St Andrews museum wall graphics

 Three walls’ graphics were applied in one day

-Together with the vinyl graphics, I travelled to St Andrews in early March 2020.
+I travelled to St Andrews in early March 2020.

 Applying the large segments over the walls’ corners proved tricky.
-The unlevel corners pushed the vinyl in different directions and created wrinkles.
+The unlevel walls’ corners pushed the vinyl in different directions and created wrinkles.
 With perseverance, the vinyl was gently heated and moulded into position.

 Each piece was gradually squeegeed over the walls, with edges tucked and cut into the ceiling and floor.
 Electrical sockets were neatly cut around too, then heated to secure the bond.

-Scotland began to move freely again, and it was Autumn 2020 before I returned to St Andrews.
+It was Autumn 2020 before I returned to St Andrews.
 The walls’ graphics were as good as the last day I saw them.

 Claire and her team at Wardlaw were evaluating when to open the museum.
 At this point, more vinyl graphics were ordered for advertising the exhibition.

-Window graphics around the library
+Window graphics around the university library

 Window signs St Andrews